 You start with three lives and a carrot that serves as a life bar, which if fully depleted, you’ll lose a life.
 But don’t worry, there are some carrots distributed throughout the levels, which will grant extra lives.

-The game has very few sounds, but they serve their purpose, I suppose.
+The game has very few sound effects, but they serve their purpose, I suppose.

 But the worst part for me is that the game not only lacks boss fights at the end of each level, but after finishing the last level, the game puts you right back at the start of the first level without any rhyme or reason.
 Not even a congratulations text or whatever!

-With just three levels, you’ll finish the game in no time, even with the hard difficulty.
+With just three levels, you’ll finish the game in no time, even with the hard difficulty setting.
 In fact, this feels more like a demo than a proper game.
 It’s painfully obvious that this game was made with as little effort as possible.

-In other words, not only I don’t recommend this game (not even to furries) but I strongly tell you to avoid it.
+In other words, not only I don’t recommend this game (not even to furries!) but I strongly tell you to avoid it.
 It’s without a doubt, one of the worst games I ever played!
-AND SOMEHOW IT HAS A SEQUEL!
+AND SOMEHOW IT GOT A SEQUEL!
 HOW?!
 WHY?!